-- The organization's mission, goals, policies, and procedures, and schedule; Job description and performance standards for their position; - The needs and other relevant characteristics of program participants, including cultural and socioeconomic factors; - Personnel and volunteer policies and procedures, including expectations regarding work hours and schedules, breaks, and planning time; - Operational policies and procedures related to safety, supervision, transportation, facilities, emergencyoperations, etc.; and
+- The organization's mission, goals, policies, and procedures, and schedule; - Job description and performance standards for their position; - The needs and other relevant characteristics of program participants, including cultural and socioeconomic characteristics; - Personnel and volunteer policies and procedures, including expectations regarding work hours and schedules, breaks, and planning time; - Operational policies and procedures related to safety, supervision, transportation, facilities, emergency operations, etc.; and - Completion of the required Child Abuse Prevention training approved by BGCA:: - Keeping Your Boys & Girls Club Safe - Abuse Risk Management - o Duty to Report: Mandated Reporter

-Completion of the following BGCA Spillett Leadership University trainings:
+Based on position requirements, completion of the following BGCA Spillett Leadership University trainings:

 - Core: An Orientation to the Boys & Girls Club Movement

 - Youth Development:

-- o Boys & Girls Club Basics
+- Boys & Girls Club Basics

-- o Ask-Listen-Encourage
+- Ask-Listen-Encourage

-- o Developmental Characteristics of Youth
+- Developmental Characteristics of Youth

-- De-escalating Concerning Behavior
+- o De-escalating Concerning Behavior

 - Staff-to-Youth Interactions

 - Providing Informal Guidance & Discipline Techniques

-- o Reframing Conflict
+- Reframing Conflict

-• Safety:
+- Safety:

-- Keeping Your Club Safe
+- Keeping Your Boys & Girls Club Safe

-- Meet SAM
+- Abuse Risk Management

 - Duty to Report: Mandated Reporter

-- o Child & Club Safety 101
+- Child & Club Safety 101

 - Preventing Bullying in Youth Organizations

-• Programming:
+- Programming:

 - Introduction to the Formula for Impact

 - Programming in Boys & Girls Clubs

-- o Academic Success: Intro to Power Hour
+- Academic Success: Intro to Power Hour

-- o Active Learning
+- Active Learning

 - Cooperative Learning

 - Structure & Clear Limits

-In addition, the following DCF and Early Learning Florida Health & Safety Modules must be completed:
+In addition, based on position, the following DCF and Early Learning Florida Health & Safety Modules may be required:

-- DCF:
+- DCF (this course must be completed during onboarding):

-- o Early Literacy for Children Age Birth through Three (ELC)
+- Early Literacy for Children Age Birth through Three (ELC)

-- ELFL:
+- ELFL (these courses must be completed within 90 days of hire):

-- o Supporting Social-Emotional Development of Mixed-Age Group
+- Supporting Social-Emotional Development of Mixed-Age Group

 - Safety of the Environment

-- o Planning for Emergencies
+- Planning for Emergencies

 - Health & Sanitation

-- o Prevention of Child-Abuse and Supporting Children in Trauma
+- Prevention of Child-Abuse and Supporting Children in Trauma

 - Child Safety & Prevention

 - Safe Sleep Practices

 - Precautions in Transporting Children

-Fire Extinguisher Training must also be completed before being released to a site.
+Fire Extinguisher Training and Bloodborne Pathogens Exposure Control Plan training must also be completed before being released to a site.

-9.2 Employee - Drug and Alcohol-Free Workplace
+6.0 Drug and Alcohol-Free Workplace

-Boys & Girls Clubs of Hernando County is committed to providing a safe environment for members, staff, andvolunteers.
+Boys & Girls Clubs of Hernando County is committed to providing a safe environment for members, staff, and volunteers.
 To further ensure their safety, the organization maintains a drug and alcohol-free workplace.
 The unlawful or improper use of drugs - including marijuana, controlled substances, or alcohol in the workplace - presents a danger to everyone.
 The organization also has a duty to comply with the requirements of the Drug-Free Workplace Act of 1988.
 As such:

-- Employees are prohibited from reporting to work or working while under the influence of alcohol and/orillegal or unauthorized drugs. - Employees are prohibited from reporting to work or working when the employee is using any legal drugs; exceptions can be made in accordance with state law when the use is pursuant to a doctor's ordersand the doctor has advised the employee that the substance does not adversely affect the employee's ability to perform his or her job duties safely.
-Employees taking any legal drugs that potentially affect job safety or performance are responsible for notifying their supervisor and/or Club leadership to determine job performance or a reasonable accommodation can be made.
-An employee may not be permitted to perform their job duties unless such a determination or reasonable accommodation has been completed. - Employees are prohibited from engaging in the unlawful or unauthorized manufacturing, distribution, dispensing, sale, or possession of illegal drugs and alcohol in the workplace, including on organization paid time, on organization premises, in organization vehicles, or while engaged in organization activities. - Employees must notify their supervisor and/or Club leadership immediately of any criminal drug oralcohol violation.
+- Employees are prohibited from reporting to work or working while under the influence of alcohol and/or illegal or unauthorized drugs. - Employees are prohibited from reporting to work or working when the employee is using any legal drugs; exceptions can be made in accordance with state law when the use is pursuant to a doctor's orders and the doctor has advised the employee that the substance does not adversely affect the employee's ability to perform his or her job duties safely.
+Employees taking any legal drugs that potentially affect job safety or performance are responsible for notifying their supervisor and/or Club leadership so that a determination of job performance or a reasonable accommodation can be made.
+An employee may not be permitted to perform his or her job duties such a determination or reasonable accommodation has been made. - Employees are prohibited from engaging in the unlawful or unauthorized manufacturing, distribution, dispensing, sale, or possession of illegal drugs and alcohol in the workplace, including on organization paid time, on organization premises, in organization vehicles, or while engaged in organization activities. - Employees must notify their supervisor and/or Club leadership immediately of any criminal drug oralcohol violation.